-This grant is awarded to undergraduate students who have not earned a bachelor's or professional degree and who have demonstrated financial need.
-The Pell Grants, unlike student loans, do not have to be repaid.
-Pell Grant is prorated based on the number of academic hours the student is enrolled on the first day of class: main campus-less-than-halftime = 1 to 5 hours; one-half time = 6 to 8 hours; three-quarters time = 9 to 11 hours; and, full-time = 12 or more hours, for the Austin Peav Center @ Fort Campbell Center-full time = 6 or more hours, half time = 1 to 5.
+This grant is awarded to students who have demonstrated financial need.
+Pell Grant is prorated based on the number of academic hours the student is enrolled on the first day of class: less-than-half-time = 1 to 5 hours; one-half time = 6 to 8 hours; three-quarters time = 9 to 11 hours; and, full-time = 12 or more hours.
 Any changes in a student's hours through late registration could result in a revision to their grant award.
-Students may apply for this grant by completing the Free Application for Federal Student Aid (FAFSA).
-These forms are available in high school guidance offices, Student Financial Aid Office, and at www.fafsa.ed.gov.
+Students may apply for this grant by completing the Free Application for Federal Student Aid.
+These forms are available in high school guidance offices and the Student Financial Aid Office, and at www.fafsa.gov.